 Read more about the history of St Mary's Church, Kempley.

 2019 - Evensong services will be held at St Mary's at 6.30pm on the 9th June, 14th July, 11th August & 8th September 2019.
 All are welcome.

 Before You Go

-Opening Times: The Church is open daily from 1st March to 31st October from 10am to 6pm and every weekend during November and February from 10am to 4pm.
-Please call us to arrange a visit by appointment in December and January on 0117 975 0700.
+Opening Times: The Church is open daily from March to October 10am - 6pm and Saturdays and Sundays during November and February from 10am to 4pm.
+Access during December and January is by appointment only.

 Parking: There is limited free car parking available on the roadside opposite the church.